HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/openid_trans_users.md

     5. Save your changes.
     6. Stop and restart the HCL DX server.

-5. Complete the following steps to load user attributes during authentication.
+5. Load user attributes during authentication.

     !!!note
         Transient users do not have attributes that are stored locally so it is helpful to load attributes from the Identity Provider during authentication.